-- The Case Setting out the case for change, summarising the evidence headlines and setting the scene for the STP, including the principles of the 'Sustainability Stool'. - The Vision Setting out TfN's overarching vision for transport in the North of England, supported by three strategic ambitions. - TfN's Strategy for the North's Transport System TfN's overarching strategy and priorities for rail, the road network, freight and international connectivity, and local connectivity. - Action and Impact Framework Setting out the role and responsibilities of TfN, its action plan and how it will measure its impact.
+- TfN's Strategy for the North's Transport System TfN's overarching strategy and priorities for rail, the road network, freight and international connectivity, and local connectivity. - Action and Impact Framework Setting out the role and responsibilities of TfN, its action plan and how it will measure its impact.

-Following consultation and TfN governance approval, the intention is to adopt the final STP2 in December 2023.
+Following consultation and TfN governance approval, the intention is to adopt the final Plan in 2024.

 For consistency, the ISA2 has been built upon work previously completed in the ISA1 of the STP1, undertaken by Atkins and completed in 2017 and 2018.
-It should be noted that TfN's remit has changed since the preparation of STP1 and therefore both the STP2 and ISA2 reflect this revised remit.
+It should be noted that TfN's remit has changed since the preparation of STP1 and therefore both the Plan and ISA2 reflect this revised remit.